dunnock/grayarea/examples/throughput/README.md

 Each test configured by number of messages and size of message in `send.yml`, and will calculate time and throughput.

-- `functions.yml` - generate, send and receive random message
+- `functions.yml` - generate, send and receive random message - final message will cause panic in receiver
-- `functions_chk.yml` - send random message, receive and validate checksum for every message - last message wukk fail
+- `functions_chk.yml` - send random message, receive and validate checksum for every message - last message will fail check
-- `functions_concur.yml` - send random message, 2 recipients listen to same topic will compete
+- `functions_concur.yml` - send random message, 2 recipients listen to same topic will compete - final message will cause panic in receiver or checksum whoever gets it

 # Test results